 Tested for a 114 kg (18 stone) capacity per person.
 This is the standard weight capacity for most online offerings.

 Middle ground for motion transfer.
 That is to say as someone heavy turns or falls onto the bed how much motion does their partner feel.
 The Leesa Luxury Hybrid does transfer some motion due to its springy bouncy nature.
 The heavier you are the more motion transfer you will feel as the springs come into play.
-In terms of motion transfer Leesa Hybrid is about the same as Otty, Original Leesa and Emma Hybrid.
-A bit worse than Simba, Eve original, Emma Original and Nectar.
-Better than Casper and Bruno.
+In terms of motion transfer Leesa Hybrid is about the same as Otty and the soft version of the Una Mattress.
+Better than Bruno and just behind the likes of Casper, Simba and Leesa original.
+Ergoflex 5g is one of the best I have tested so far for a good mattress for motion transfer.

 Type of sleepers this mattress suits: